March 03, 2026

 • Initiation, administration and execution of contracts: In connection with the conclusion or execution of contracts with our suppliers, subcontractors or other contractual partners (e.g. project partners), we process related personal data.
 For this purpose, we also process data for checking creditworthiness.
 This also includes the enforcement of legal claims arising from contracts (debt collection, legal proceedings, etc.), accounting, termination of contracts and public communication.
 For this purpose, we use in particular master data, contract data and communication data, as well as technical data (e.g. in the case of digital offers).

-• Marketing purposes and relationship management: For marketing purposes and relationship management, we process data, for example, to send the users of our digital services and other contractual partners and interested parties personalized advertising (e.g. by e-mail ) about services and other news from us and from third parties (e.g. from business partners), in connection with free services (e.g. invitations, vouchers, etc.) or as part of individual marketing campaigns (e.g. events, competitions, etc.).
+• Marketing purposes and relationship management: For marketing purposes and relationship management, we process data, for example, to send the users of our digital services and other contractual partners and interested parties personalized advertising (e.g. in print, by e-mail, via app, or on other digital channels) about services and other news from us and from third parties (e.g. from business partners), in connection with free services (e.g. invitations, vouchers, etc.) or as part of individual marketing campaigns (e.g. events, competitions, etc.).
 You can refuse such contacts at any time or refuse or revoke your consent to be contacted for advertising purposes by notifying us (Section 2).
 With your consent, we can target our online advertising on the Internet more specifically to you (see Section 12).
 This also includes interaction with existing counterparties and their contacts, which can be personalized on the basis of behavioral and preference data.
 As part of relationship management, we may also operate a counterparty relationship management (CRM) system in which we store the data of participants to our competitions and other events and applicants to our programs and business partners.
-For marketing purposes and relationship management, we process in particular communication, registration, behavioural and preference data.
+Finally, we also enable contractual partners of ours to contact our contractual partners for advertising purposes (see Section 7).
+For marketing purposes and relationship management, we process in particular communication, registration, behavioral and preference data.

 • Website: In order to operate our website and digital services (including ensuring security and stability), we process technical data, such as IP address, information about the operating system of your terminal device, browser type and version, region and time of use, the name of the retrieved file, the amount of data transferred and the message about a successful retrieval.
 As a rule, this information does not contain any personal data.
 However, personal data that we or providers commissioned by us store from you (e.g., if you have a user account with us) may be linked to the technical data and thus possibly to your person.

-• Compliance with laws, directives and recommendations from authorities and internal regulations («Compliance»): We may process personal data as part of our compliance with laws (e.g. anti-money laundering, checks for politically exposed persons, KYC).
+• Compliance with laws, directives and recommendations from authorities and internal regulations («Compliance»): We may process personal data as part of our compliance with laws (e.g. anti-money laundering, tax law obligations or for the implementation of health and safety concepts).
 In addition, data processing may take place in the course of internal investigations as well as external investigations (e.g. by a law enforcement or supervisory authority or an appointed private body).
 For this purpose, we process in particular master data, contract data and communication data, but under certain circumstances also behavioural data, technical data and data from other data categories.
 The legal obligations may be Swiss law, but also foreign regulations to which we are subject, as well as self-regulations, industry standards, our own «corporate governance» and official instructions and requests.

 • Risk management and corporate governance: We may process personal data as part of our risk management (e.g. to avoid becoming victims of crime and abuse) and corporate governance, including our business organization (e.g. resource planning) and corporate development (e.g. acquisition and sale of business units or companies).
 For this purpose, we process in particular master data, contract data, registration data and technical data, but also behavioral and communication data.